 Arrowmen can serve as an Elangomat or “friend” at ordeals, to make new candidates feel welcome.
 Serving as an Elangomat is a wonderful leadership experience, as well as an opportunity to make new friends.
 Serving as an Elangomat can also help youth achieve the Leadership in Service Award, as well as the Service Clan Sash.

-Scouts can help their unit and earn credit for rank advancement leadership by becoming a troop/team OA representative.
-The troop/team OA representative serves as a link between the lodge or chapter and the unit.
-In the unit, the troop/team OA representative makes sure that fellow Arrowmen know about upcoming OA events.
-In addition, the Troop OA Representative takes information back to the chapter and lodge on how the OA can help the unit.
-The OA Troop Representative is a very important role to the OA.
+Scouts can help their unit and earn credit for rank advancement leadership by becoming a unit OA representative.
+The unit OA representative serves as a link between the lodge or chapter and the unit.
+In the unit, the unit OA representative makes sure that fellow Arrowmen know about upcoming OA events.
+In addition, the unit OA representative takes information back to the chapter and lodge on how the OA can help the unit.
+The OA unit representative is a very important role to the OA.
 It is a way to serve the lodge and unit at the same time, and fulfill a leadership requirement for advancement towards Eagle Scout.

-Chapter ceremony teams conduct inspirational Arrow of Light, pre-ordeal, ordeal and brotherhood ceremonies.
+Chapter ceremony teams conduct inspirational pre-Ordeal, Ordeal and Brotherhood ceremonies.
 In addition, ceremony teams have many exciting opportunities to participate in competitions at lodge, section and national level events.
 Joining a ceremonial team is a rewarding experience.
 Colonneh Lodge’s Native American program promotes cultural education through song, authentic dance, crafts, and more.
 Individual dancing and drumming competitions occur at many lodge, section, and national events.

 The OA was founded upon camping traditions.
 Every chapter has a camp promotions team to improve interest in our local camps and promote the excitement of camping and adventure.
 Serving on summer camp staff at one of the Sam Houston Area Council camps is an outstanding opportunity to serve Scouting.